 If you want to promote good sleep, drink it before bedtime.

-Yes, it is definitely good to drink turmeric and ginger every day!
+Yes, it is good to drink turmeric and ginger every day!
 Turmeric has numerous health benefits, including reducing inflammation, helping to prevent Alzheimer's disease and cancer, and improving digestion.

 Ginger is also very beneficial for human health, providing relief from nausea and vomiting, pain relief, and helping to improve cardiovascular health.
 Together, these two ingredients make a potent health tonic that can help improve overall well-being.